CNuenthel/DiscordMonsterHunter/README.md

 https://discord.gg/gzsv8emEak

-Anyone is welcome to contribute, take, or review the code.
+Anyone is welcome to contribute, take, or review the code, or just come play the game!

 ## **Setup**